-If you’re worrying about work, and how to juggle everything you need to do, take a step back.
+If you’re worrying about work, and how to juggle everything, take a step back.

 It’s become common to equate the number of hours you work with how successful your business is or could be.
 That you need to show up to perform.
 But if you don’t have energy or ideas, this is pointless.
 It’s far better to step away, and come back with excitement in shorter, more concentrated hours.
 This doesn’t mean you don’t need to work, but you need to be in tune with your rhythm, how you like to work and what brings you joy.
 There’s no point having a business if it doesn’t bring you joy in some way.

 Being busy or worrying isn’t useful for thinking strategically.
 Being present, and thinking about what your real goals are, helps you see what you need to do.
 Do you need to do everything on your list?
 Is it getting you closer to where you need to be?
 Take the pressure off.
 Relax and come back to your work.
 You’ll see more clearly and be more productive.